 Chris studied under Vernon Bell for the first 10 yrs of his training life following which he was granted a scholarship to study Martial Arts in Japan.

-Vernon C. F. Bell in 2001 presented Chris Clarry with official documentation entrusting him with the duty of continuing the original Yoseikan linage, originally bestowed to Vernon Bell by the late Master Minoru Mochizuki, Via Henri Plee founder of the French Karate Federation.
+In 2001 Chris Clarry was presented with official documentation entrusting him with the duty of continuing the original Yoseikan linage originally bestowed to Vernon Bell by the late Master Minoru Mochizuki, Via Henri Plee founder of the French Karate Federation.

 Dispite battling Cancer, Vernon bell continued over the next few years to do what he had always done, promote the Budo Arts, visiting Dojo’s of all styles, many of which had originated from the seeds he had laid back in the 1950‘s.

-And despite being very weak from his Cancer treatments, he never once refused to sign autograph’s or attend our Dojo’s to talk about the introduction of Yoseikan into this country.
+And despite being very weak from his Cancer treatments, he never once refused to sign autograph’s or attend Dojo’s to talk about the introduction of Karate into this country.